DsosaH/osticket-postconfg/README.md

 </p><br/>
 <h2>SLA</h2>
 <p>
-  SLA or "Service Level Agreements" are a guarantee to the customer that their problem will be solved within a frame of time, depending of the urgency of the issue.
-You can stipulate an arrange of SLA's for different reasons.
-For this example we'll create 3 different ones:
+  SLA or "Service Level Agreements" are a guarantee to the customer that their problem will be solved within a frame of time, depending on the urgency of the issue.
+You can stipulate an arrangement of SLA's for different reasons.
+For this example, we'll create 3 different ones:
   <ul>
     <li>SEV-A (1 Hour, 24/7)</li>
     <li>SEV-B (4 Hours, 24/7)</li>